sikopet/blog/posts/linux-big-picture.md

 =======================================

 We need to organize the components somehow, however.
-In this case we create groupings going from hardware to user:
+In this case we create groupings going from user to hardware:

 User processes
 * GUI